The Pretty Reckless discography

-American rock band the Pretty Reckless has released four studio albums, one compilation, three extended plays, fifteen singles, five promotional singles, and seventeen music videos.
+American rock band the Pretty Reckless has released five studio albums, one compilation, three extended plays, sixteen singles, seven promotional singles, and twenty music videos.
 Originally named the Reckless, the band was formed in early 2009, with Taylor Momsen on vocals, Ben Phillips on lead guitar, Mark Damon on bass and Jamie Perkins on drums.

 During 2009, they played some small concerts in New York City and then opened for the Veronicas on their North American tour.
 Following the end of that tour, Interscope Records signed a record deal with the band.
 Their debut single, "Make Me Wanna Die", reached the Top 20 of the UK Singles Chart.
 The song was eventually featured on their debut studio album, Light Me Up, released in August 2010.
 The album had sold over one million units in combined singles and albums sales as of January 2014.
 In March 2012, the band released their second extended play, Hit Me Like a Man EP, which included three original tracks.

 In 2013, the Pretty Reckless signed with label Razor & Tie to release their second studio album, Going to Hell, in March 2014.
 The album peaked at number 5 on the Billboard 200, spawned five singles, of which three topped Billboards Mainstream Rock chart—"Heaven Knows", "Messed Up World (F'd Up World)", and "Follow Me Down".
 In October 2016, the band released a follow-up album, Who You Selling For, which peaked at number 13 on the Billboard 200.
 Its lead single, "Take Me Down", topped the US Mainstream Rock chart, making the Pretty Reckless the first act to send its first four entries to number 1 on that chart, as well as the female-fronted group with the most number 1 singles.

 Their fourth album Death by Rock and Roll was released in February 2021, through Fearless Records, and its title track and lead single became their fifth US Mainstream Rock number 1.
 The song also gave the band their first number 1 on Billboards Canada Rock chart.
 The follow-up singles, "And So It Went" and "Only Love Can Save Me Now", extended their record for the most number ones for any woman-led act in Billboards Mainstream Rock chart's history and marked the second time the band topped the chart with three different tracks from the same album.
 By May 2023, the band had sold over 1,090,000 albums in their home country.